Pork Chops with Braised Cabbage

 - 4 pork chops

-2 After 10 minutes, remove from heat, but leave the cover on the pan.
+2 Stir in mustard and vinegar: After 10 minutes, remove from heat, but leave the cover on the pan.
 Wait another 5 minutes, then uncover the pan and mix in the mustard and vinegar.
 Add salt and black pepper to taste.

-3 As soon as you cover the cabbage pan in step 1, heat a tablespoon of bacon fat or oil in a cast iron frying pan on medium high heat.
+3 Cook the pork chops in a separate pan: As soon as you cover the cabbage pan in step 1, heat a tablespoon of bacon fat or oil in a cast iron frying pan on medium high heat.
 Pat the pork chops dry with paper towels.
 Sprinkle them with salt and lay them in the pan, working in batches if necessary as to not crowd the pan.